steveiliop56/tinyauth-docs/docs/guides/using-the-binary.md

 ## Configuring

-To configure tinyauth we can either configure it through environment variables or through CLI flags.
-The recommended setup is to use environment variables.
-To configure tinyauth using environment variables you will need to download the example environment file from Github:
+To configure tinyauth you can either use CLI flags or environment variables (recommended).
+To use environment variables you will need to download the example environment file from Github:

 ```shellscript
 curl -o tinyauth.env https://raw.githubusercontent.com/steveiliop56/tinyauth/refs/heads/main/.env.example
 ```

-Then you can simply edit the `tinyauth.env` file and either replacing the template values with actual values or simply remove the environment variables you do not need.
+Then you can simply edit the `tinyauth.env` file and either replace the template values with actual values or simply remove the environment variables you do not need.

-Alternatively, you can use CLI flags to configure tinyauth.
+Alternatively you can use CLI flags to configure tinyauth.
 This is not recommended as it can get quite complex and your shell may parse the values incorrectly.
-That's why you should always use quotes (`'`) to ensure that the values are given to tinyauth correctly.
+Make sure to always use quotes (`'`) to ensure that the values are given to tinyauth correctly.

 A full list of environment variables and CLI flags is available in the [Configuration](/docs/reference/configuration.md) page.